Bound by Corruption by BelovedStranger

 She sucked in a harsh breath, nearly swallowing her tongue.
 She spoke without thinking.
 A shout, a wail.
 “My maidenhead?
 I’m a miko!
 Carnal relations are forbidden!”

-His grin was pure evil, causing her to cringed.
+His grin was pure evil.
+She cringed.

 “You and I have a contract, aijin.
 If you do not wish to honor it, then I can rightfully devour you, body and soul.”